 \begin{prop} If $U$ is regular the natural homomorphism $\C_W(U)\to \C(U\subset X) $ is continuous. \end{prop}

-One of the most difficult open problems in Wiesend's class field theory is to construct a theory of moduli.
-For this it would be important first of all to give an explicit description of the kernel of the map $ \C_W(U) \to \C(X,D) $ to the idele class group with modulus $D$, at least if $X$ is regular and $D$ is a simple normal crossing divisor.
+One of the most difficult open problems in Wiesend's class field theory is to construct a theory of moduli and to prove existence and finiteness results for varieties over finite fields.
+For this it would useful to give an explicit description of the kernel of the map $ \C_W(U) \to \C(X,D) $ to the idele class group with modulus $D$, at least if $X$ is regular and $D$ is a simple normal crossing divisor.